JNavith/tailwindcss-theme-variants/README.md

 ```

 ## Usage with the Tailwind CSS Typography plugin
-To use theme variants with the official [Tailwind CSS Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugin, create `prose` modifiers for each theme and list the theme variants in the `typography` variants array.
+To use theme variants with the official [Tailwind CSS Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugin, create `prose` modifiers for each theme and use them in the HTML.

 Here's an example of changing the prose colors with themes.
 This covers all of the color settings in the [default typography styles](https://github.com/tailwindlabs/tailwindcss-typography/blob/master/src/styles.js):